sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 However, this also conflates challenges from both prior levels of abstraction.
 Unlike a single instruction, it's highly program dependent how a basic block interacts with rest of the program.
-Unlike a function, it is not clear what those program specific interfaces are, and has to be created at an intermediate-representation level.
+Unlike a function, it is not clear what those program specific interfaces are.
+And these interfaces have to be created at an intermediate-representation level.
 To make matters worse, these interfaces are intermediate-repesentation specific.
 If you target a specific optimization (say -O1), your pass will probably need updating for a different optimization.
 This is all great, if you're focusing on the compiler optimizations.
-But for a hardware accelerator simulation nothing can be worse, now you are entangled in the compiler optimization with the simulator for performance.
+But for a hardware accelerator simulation nothing can be worse; now you are entangled in the compiler optimization with the simulator for performance.

 ## Replacing chains of instructions